vercingetorx/kyber-nim/README.md

 # kyber-nim — Pure Nim CRYSTALS-Kyber (KEM)

 A **pure Nim** port of the CRYSTALS-Kyber key encapsulation mechanism (post-quantum KEM).
-No C glue required.
 Uses SHA3/SHAKE (Keccak) and constant-time helpers implemented in Nim.

 Kyber lets two parties agree on a **shared 32-byte session key** using only a public key and a one-shot ciphertext (“envelope”).
 It’s IND-CCA2 secure and NIST-standardized.